OpenSidewalks/OpenSidewalks-Schema/README.md

 -   contrasted: Where there is a tactile paving which contrast is at least 70% the colour of the ground (white if the ground is black and vice-versa).

 -   primitive: Where any water drain or decorative tactile element can be used for orientation accidentally, but no typical tactile ground elements are used.

--   incorrect: Where tactile paving is used but not in a sensible way, e.g. if the paving is symmetric for visual pleasure but on one of the sides it leads to nothing, or if only one sloped kerb at a crossing has tactile paving.
-It may be sensible if tactile paving leads to a building wall, because the way continues next to the wall and it can be used for orientation with a white cane.

--   partial

 </details>
 <details>